-How to Write and Deliver a Consulting Proposal (Template)
+How to Write and Deliver a Consulting Proposal (Guide)

 As an independent contractor, proposals are a strategic tool you can use to find and retain new clients and projects.

 Whether you decide to write your own or are responding to a more formal Request for Proposal (RFP) from a client, the ability to craft a standout proposal can help you clarify your company’s mission and vision, gain a better understanding of your competitors, improve the way you approach your service offerings, and ultimately win new business.

 A strong proposal offers a clear solution to a client’s problem, addresses specific questions they ask, and provides them with insight into your skills and capabilities.
 In this guide, you’ll learn the best practices for writing, responding to, and evaluating a proposal.

 Before writing your proposal, it is essential to have a firm understanding of your client’s needs.
 You should be familiar with their business, challenges, and goals for the project.

 There is nothing more frustrating than spending the time to write a proposal only to discover that the client’s needs to not align with your skills, they do not have the budget to hire you, or they were only seeking price comparisons to leverage a better deal from a current vendor.

 A written proposal should validate the information you have already discussed with the client.
 Taking the time to interview the client before writing your proposal will set you apart from the competition and will help you to create a proposal that is targeted and specific.

 Preparing a list of potential questions in advance of writing your proposal will ensure you have a clear understanding of the client’s needs and goals, and help avoid any misunderstanding.